 To access Butte-Silver Bow Records online, please visit Idoc Market

 Cadastral mapping comes from the word cadastre, which means tax rolls.
 This information is publicly available via the Montana State Library's Cadastral website.
 Cadastral mapping is based on fee ownership of land, so that a cadastral map is actually an ownership map showing property boundaries in relationship to other geographical features such as roads, streams, or any other physical element that may affect ownership.
 The ownership mapping in Butte is incredibly difficult, considering the mining history of the city.
 Mining claims are overlaid by city lots and blocks, road right-of-ways, railroad right-of-ways, and an assortment of metes and bounds surveys, making the mapping of Butte area property boundaries one of the most difficult in the northwestern United States.

 In the fall of 1994, the first section of land (1 square mile) of the uptown area of Butte was converted to GIS.
 Linking CAMA (Computer Assisted Mass Appraisal) data from the Silver Bow Appraisal / Assessment Office with the cadastral map showed unlimited potential to the data queries that could be done.
 In early 2002, cadastral mapping of the entire county was completed, making county-wide data queries possible.
-Now, with the Montana Department of Administration’s Cadastral website, this information is available to the public.
+Now, with the Montana State Library's Cadastral website, this information is available to the public.

 Butte-Silver Bow Examining Land Surveyor Review Process